orbitmines/archive/projects/Writing - 2024. A Universal Language.md

  -  "Applying the same thing in a different context"

 `.equivalent`
+- equivalence is an inconsistency from some perspective (and the other way round)
 - Collapsing to a point (with(/out) a additional filters, ..., ignorances)
 	- Cohomology, ..., not collapsable if something stops this from happening.